MoeidHeidari/Location-based-searcher/README.md

 ## Service description?

 parloa celebrates its company anniversary and wants to invite all customers located within a 100km radius.
-This repository hosts a solution implemented to meet the requirements of Parloa's anniversary application. (for recruitment process )
+This repository hosts a solution implemented to meet the requirements of Parloa's anniversary application

 ## Prerequisites: